solomidSF/YRBluetooth/README.md

 ## Current state
 YRBluetooth in development state and currently it will produce a lot of debug output into console.
 Basic features like scanning/connecting/sending/receiving are implemented.

+## Future improvements
+- Create dependency mechanism for operations like in NSOperationQueue.
+- Create logging with log levels.
+- Write demo projects.

 ## Version history

 ### v0.1.0-alpha